dvgabhyasa/django_idn_compliant_code/README.md

-## The provided instructions outline the process of setting up a Django web framework to enable Internationalized Domain Name (IDN) compliant websites.
+The provided instructions outline the process of setting up a Django web framework to enable Internationalized Domain Name (IDN) compliant websites.

 ### Below is a step-by-step guide to set up a Django web framework for IDN compliant websites:
 ### First, ensure you have Python and pip installed on your system.
 ### Create a virtual environment for running the Django code.
-Open a terminal or command prompt and run the following commands:
-### Create a virtual environment named 'env'
+### Open a terminal or command prompt and Run the following command to create a virtual environment named 'env':
 ### python -m venv env
 ### Activate the virtual environment
 ### On Windows activate it by .\env\Scripts\activate